anbox-cloud/discourse-docs/launch-container.md

 | bdp7kmahmss3p9i8huu0 |      candy     | a2.3          | ssh    | false     | ready  | 2018-08-14 08:44:41 |
 +----------------------+----------------+---------------+--------+-----------+--------+---------------------+
 ```
-If the application for which you want to launch a container is not yet published (see [Application Management](https://discourse.ubuntu.com/t/managing-applications/17760) for more details), the launch command will fail as it will only allow launching a container for a published application.
+If the application for which you want to launch a container is not yet published (see [Update an application](https://discourse.ubuntu.com/t/update-an-application/24201) for more details), the launch command will fail as it will only allow launching a container for a published application.
 However, you can work around this by specifying a specific version of an application:

     amc launch --application-version=0 bcmap7u5nof07arqa2ag